Feel the thrill of the Himalayas with team of highly experienced trekking professionals.

 • Private vs. Group: Most of our Yatras are group-based, but if you’re looking for a more personal experience, we love organizing private, customized trips tailored just for you.

-Expert "Insider" Tips for a Smooth Crossing
+Expert Insider Tips for a Smooth Crossing

 We’ve helped thousands of travelers reach the holy peak.
 Here are a few friendly tips to help you breeze through the border: